Use this in Arrangement Calculator

 Coffin Spray (Double-Ended)

-A long, elegant arrangement placed on top of the coffin.
+A long, elegant tribute that sits on top of the coffin.
 Usually ordered by the immediate family.
-Available in lengths from 2ft to 6ft.
+Lengths run from 2ft to 6ft.

 UK price range: £90-300